Hot Topics

 SHADY COVE NEEDS YOUR HELP!

 Got a few free hours each month?
 Want to meet new friends?
 Want to leave a lasting positive mark on this city?
 If YES, then we’ve got an opportunity for you!
 Throughout its existence, Shady Cove has relied heavily on volunteers to help City Hall “get things done”.
 It is thanks to these individuals that Shady Cove can not only comfortably exist, but also thrive and even have fun!
-Sadly, at present, our volunteer base is extremely lean, and this is having a negative affect on some of Shady Cove’s critical services, two of which are Emergency Management and Parks & Recreation.
+Sadly, at present, our volunteer base is extremely lean, and this is having a negative affect on some of Shady Cove’s critical services.
 If you have some free time and feel that you can contribute in these areas, please apply!
 Not sure what these positions entail?
 Please contact City Hall and they can answer any questions you may have, but in summary:

 Application for Commission or Committee 2023